Stingray (1964 TV series): Audio plays

-To supplement the TV episodes, in 1965 APF's sister company Century 21 Records released three audio plays in the form of 7-inch vinyl EP records.
-Originally marketed as "mini-albums", these feature the voice cast from the TV series and are each about 21 minutes long.
+To supplement the TV episodes, APF's sister company Century 21 Records released three audio plays on 7-inch EP record.
+Originally marketed as "mini-albums", these feature the TV voice cast and are each about 21 minutes long.
 They are included as special features on the UK Stingray DVD box set.

-Anderson Entertainment, in association with audio drama production company Big Finish, produced adaptations of the original novels, Stingray as Operation Icecap and Stingray and the Monster as Monster from the Deep.
+Anderson Entertainment, in association with Big Finish, has since produced audio adaptations of the novels Stingray and Stingray and the Monster, titled Operation Icecap and Monster from the Deep.